Charting the new physics through one-loop effects in the muon magnetic dipole moment: Contributions to for the canonical interactions

 \subsection{Analytic form of the loop functions: scalar mediator case}

-In this section, we show the explicit form of the loop functions in the PaVe representation, integral representation, and special function representation.
+In this section, we present the explicit forms of the loop functions for scalar mediators in the PaVe representation, integral representation, and special function representation.
 For simplicity, we drop the $-i\epsilon$ in the integral representation, which should be remembered when encountering the branch cut.

 $\bullet$ The $I_{LL}^f(m_{\mu},m_f,m_S)$ is computed as

 The first identity is valid in arbitrary dimension of spacetime, while the second identity is only valid in four dimension because we dropped the $\mc{O}(D-4)$ terms.
 To demonstrate each representation clearly, they are separated by the horizontal lines hereafter.